mosaicml/streaming/docs/source/dataset_configuration/mixing_data_sources.md

 A stream is a data source, as a collection of shard files.Streams are represented by the {class}`streaming.Stream` object.
 Similar to {class}`streaming.StreamingDataset` itself, a `Stream` object can take in `remote` and `local` paths -- see [here](../getting_started/main_concepts.md#remote-data-streams) for an example.

+It is possible, though not recommended, for streams to have different schemas.

 ## Configuring the data mix
 The `proportion`, `repeat`, or `choose` arguments to `Stream` are used to configure different dataset mixing schemes.
 Only one of them may be set at a time, and all streams must use the same mixing scheme (e.g., Stream A with `proportion` and Stream B with `choose` are incompatible).
 - **`proportion`**: Specifies how to sample this Stream relative to other Streams.